eepp/ss/README.md

   * [eepp's version of `scrot`](https://github.com/eepp/scrot)
      if you want to support the `-r` option, which makes it possible to resize/move the drawn rectangle; otherwise, the upstream version is fine, just remove the `-r` option in the script
   * `curl` package
   * `libnotify` package (for `notify-send`)
   * `xsel` package (for copying to clipboard)

-configuration to use ss with custom server
+using `ss`with a custom server
 ------------------------------------------

 `ss` sources `~/.ssrc`.
 This file must define two variables: